 For example, it protects the farmer’s harvest from theft by his neighbors.
 It protects Apple’s creations, both intellectual and material, from being appropriated by others without compensation.
 And it protects an author’s right to express and publish his ideas.

-If you accept that it is immoral for either the government or an individual to initiate force against a citizen who himself is behaving peacefully, then, knowingly or not, you are an advocate of individual rights and therefore of capitalism, which is the political system that protects individual rights.
+If you accept that it is immoral for either an individual or the government to initiate force against a citizen who himself is behaving peacefully, then, knowingly or not, you are an advocate of individual rights and therefore of capitalism, which is the political system that protects individual rights.

 Capitalism, thus, is a positive.
-It is the system that protects individual rights.
-All other systems, including the mixed economy, are essentially negative.
-They all, to varying degrees, violate the rights of the individual in the name of an alleged necessity to force him to sacrifice the values that he creates, in exchange for nothing.
+It is the political system that protects individual rights.
+All other political systems are essentially negative.
+That is, they all, to varying degrees, violate the rights of the individual in the name of an alleged necessity to force him to sacrifice the values that he creates, in exchange for nothing.
 These systems include communism, socialism, fascism, theocracy, the mixed economy, and the welfare state.

 Under socialism, the act of seizing the means of production, for example, a factory, from the individuals whose thought and effort brought the factory into existence requires the initiation of force on a massive scale.

-Or, under the mixed economy, the act of the government seizing a portion of a businessman’s profits or a worker’s wages, or of regulating their behavior against their will, represents the government initiating, or threatening to initiate, physical force against individuals who are acting peacefully and interacting voluntarily, and have not themselves initiated force.
+Or, under the mixed economy, the act of the government seizing a portion of a businessman’s profits or a worker’s wages, or regulating their voluntary behavior against their will, represents the government initiating, or threatening to initiate, physical force against individuals who are following their own judgment and have not themselves initiated force.

 But the immorality of these systems runs much deeper.
-Because by initiating force, or threatening to initiate force against peaceful private citizens, and thereby forcibly obstructing voluntary interactions between them, the government stops the process of value creation, which, as I’ve said, is the essence of moral behavior, at its root.
-When thought and action are made impotent through the initiation of force or the threat of the initiation of force, the individual’s moral process of thought and action that are the prerequisite of the process of the creation of values is thwarted before it can begin.
+Because by initiating force, or threatening to initiate force against peaceful private citizens, and thereby forcibly obstructing voluntary interactions between them, the government stops the process of value creation at its root.
+When thought and action are made impotent through the initiation of force or the threat of the initiation of force, the process of thought and action that is the essence of moral behavior and the prerequisite of the process of the creation of values is thwarted before it can begin.

-For example, a farmer would not do the thought and action required to create a garden if he knew his crops would be seized by the government.
+For example, a farmer would not engage in the thought and action required to create a field of crops if he knew his crops would be seized by the government.

-Steve Jobs would not do the thought and action required to create a new industry if he knew that his thought and action would be thwarted by an ignorant government bureaucrat.
+Steve Jobs would not engage in the thought and action required to create a new industry if he knew that his thought and action would be thwarted by an ignorant government bureaucrat.

-A writer would not do the thought and action required to write a novel if he knew that his ideas would be censored by the government.
+A writer would not engage in the thought and action required to write a novel if he knew that his ideas would be censored by the government.

 So, in summary, Capitalism is the only political system that protects the rights of all individuals by abolishing the initiation of physical force, thereby allowing its citizens the opportunity to think, speak, act, produce, trade, and thrive.
-That makes capitalism not merely the most moral political system, but the only moral political system.
+That makes capitalism not only the most prosperous and productive political system but the only moral political system.